-As a landlord, you certainly don't want your tenants engaging in illegal activities on your property, especially if they cause a disturbance with other tenants or the surrounding neighborhood.
+As a landlord, you certainly don't want your tenants to engage in illegal activities on your property, especially if they cause a disturbance with other tenants or the surrounding neighborhood.
 If you have questions about your rights and responsibilities with respect to a tenant who you believe is involved in illegal activity, you may want to speak with a local landlord-tenant law attorney.